 Beer is a bummer

 Another thing that brings me down about beer is the vibe.
-While I understand there is a “craft” to craft beer, I do not find the product or the aesthetic very uplifting.
+While I understand there is a “craft” to craft beer, I do not find the product or the aesthetic to be uplifting.
 Same goes for the homogenous demographics of the field.
 As a depressant, imbibing beer can put folks in a stupor.
 Or, as indicated above, getting drunk can cause people to act in obnoxious ways.
 With all of the downsides, the fact that Asheville is advertised as the #1 place to get intoxicated on beer concerns me.

 The Asheville Convention & Visitor’s Bureau (CVB) uses it’s multi-million dollar budget to advertise a variety of attractions, with beer being a key part of the promotional narrative.
 Beer is featured in all of the “things to do in Asheville” stories I see.
 There is a large section of the CVB website dedicated to the “beer scene.”
 I’m reminded of this 2013 video they created to encourage folks to vote for Asheville for Beer City U.S.A.
 I have friends in this video, but I still find it problematic for numerous reasons: